Wigan Athletic F.C.: Rising through the league: 1995–2005

 In February 1995, local millionaire and owner of JJB Sports, Dave Whelan purchased the club.
 Through Whelan's business connections in Spain he attracted three Spaniards to the club – Roberto Martínez, Isidro Díaz, and Jesus Seba – who became known as the Three Amigos.
 The trio became the on-pitch symbols of Whelan's ambitious plan to take Wigan Athletic into the Premier League.
 The Three Amigos were joined at the club by John Deehan, who replaced Barrow as manager during the 1995–96 season following a 6–2 home defeat to Mansfield Town.
 Deehan took the Latics within two points of a play-off place in his first season; the club had in fact been in the final automatic promotion spot with four games remaining, but lost them all and so failed to even make the playoffs.
 The following year Wigan Athletic became Division Three champions on the last day of the season, Graeme Jones scoring a club record 31 league goals in the process.
 In most seasons they would have been runners-up, but a temporary rule change which saw goals scored take precedence over goal difference allowed them to finish above runners-up Fulham, who had the same number of points and a better goal difference.

 Following a mid-table finish in Division Two the following season, Deehan quit to become Steve Bruce's assistant at Sheffield United.
 He was succeeded by Ray Mathias, who returned for his third stint as Wigan Athletic manager.
 Mathias' team won the Football League Trophy in 1999, beating Millwall 1–0 at Wembley Stadium.
 The same season the Latics reached the Division Two play-offs, losing 2–1 on aggregate to Manchester City.
 Mathias was sacked, and replaced by John Benson.
 He led the team to the top of Division Two in his first six months, but they were only able to qualify for the play-offs.
-In what was the last ever Division Two play-off final to be played at the old Wembley Stadium, Wigan lost 3–2 after extra time to Gillingham.
+In the last Division Two play-off final played at the old Wembley Stadium, Wigan lost 3–2 after extra time to Gillingham.

 Benson moved 'upstairs' to the new post of director of football in the summer of 2000, when former Arsenal manager Bruce Rioch took the manager's job for the 2000–01 season.
 Rioch was hampered by severe injury problems and after a difficult and often unimpressive first half of the season left the club in February 2001.
 He was temporarily replaced by club stalwart Colin Greenall, before the surprise appointment of Steve Bruce for the final eight games of the season.
 His arrival brought renewed vigour to Wigan Athletic performances, but the club ultimately lost in the play-offs again, this time against Reading, and Bruce left for Crystal Palace.